Playing Style

 At the World Championship

-But it is the 2018 World Championship that defines Williams's Crucible story.
-Fifteen years after his second title, ranked outside the world's top ten, Williams produced a run of extraordinary snooker that culminated in a 18-16 final victory over John Higgins — himself a four-time world champion.
-The match was a classic, involving two players who had been competing at the highest level since the early 1990s, and Williams's victory at the age of 43 provoked a response from the sport that reflected the genuine wonder of what he had achieved.
+The Crucible has been the site of Williams's greatest triumphs.
+His 2018 World Championship defines his Crucible story — fifteen years after his second title, ranked outside the world's top ten, he produced a run of extraordinary snooker and defeated John Higgins 18-16 at the age of 43.
+The match was a classic: two players who had been competing at the highest level since the early 1990s, producing a final of genuine quality and drama.